cbrianpace/kafka-ora2pg/readme.md

 ### Oracle
 Oracle Database Express Edition is used in this tutorial.
 Prior to using this tutorial be sure that you have read and understand the licenses around Express Edition.

 The container used is container-registry.oracle.com/database/express:21.3.0-xe.
 As this container spins up for the first time it could take several minutes to create the new instance.
+If deploying on Linux then modify the oracle/Dockerfile and comment out the COPY lines for runOracle.sh, checkDBStatus.sh, createDB.sh.
+These custom scripts are required to workaround issues on Mac (and possibily Windows).

 ## Setup
 All of the steps assume the current directory is debezium-poc.